laurarondon/bernardo-laura-wedding/EDIT-TRANSLATIONS.md

 EN: Gift list

 ## Subtitle (shown when gift list is live)
-PT: A vossa presença já é o melhor presente.
+PT: A sua presença já é o melhor presente.
 Mas se quiserem contribuir com algo a mais, deixamos algumas ideias abaixo.
 ES: Vuestra presencia ya es el mejor regalo.
 Pero si queréis contribuir con algo más, aquí dejamos algunas ideas.
 EN: Your presence is already the greatest gift.
 But if you'd like to contribute, here are some ideas.